Verona: Medieval architecture

 San Zeno Basilica, like many other Veronese churches, is built with alternating layers of white stone and bricks.

-The Basilica of San Zeno Maggiore is a Romanesque style church, the third such structure on its site, built from 1123 to 1135, over the 4th-century shrine to Verona's patron saint, St. Zeno (bishop of Verona from 362 to 380 when he died).
+The Basilica of San Zeno Maggiore is a Romanesque style church, the third such structure on its site, built from 1123 to 1135, over the 4th-century shrine to Verona's patron saint, St. Zeno, the bishop of Verona from 362 to 380, when he died.
 The façade dominates the large square, and is flanked with a 72 m bell tower, which is mentioned by Dante in Canto 18 of Purgatory in the Divine Comedy.
 The weathered Veronese stone gives a warm golden glow, and the restrained lines of the pillars, columns, and cornices, and the gallery with its double windows, give the façade an air of harmonious elegance.

 The huge rose window is decorated as a Wheel of Fortune.
 The lintels above the portal have carvings of the months of the year.
-Each side of the doorway is embellished with 18 bas-relief panels of biblical scenes, and the inner bronze door panels have 48 primitive but forceful depictions of Biblical scenes and episodes from the life of St Zeno.
+Each side of the doorway is embellished with 18 bas-relief panels of biblical scenes.
+The inner bronze door panels have 48 primitive but forceful depictions of Biblical scenes and episodes from the life of St Zeno.
 The meaning of some of the scenes is now unknown, but the extraordinarily vivid energy of the figures is a superb blend of traditional and Ottonian influences.

 The interior of the church is divided into the Lower Church, occupying about two-thirds of the structure, and the Upper Church, occupying the remainder.
 The walls are covered with 12th and 14th century frescos and the ceiling of the nave is a magnificent example of a ship's keel ceiling.
 The vaulted crypt contains the tomb of St. Zeno, the first Bishop of Verona, as well as the tombs of several other saints.
 North of the church is a pleasant cloister.
 The church also houses the tomb of King Pippin of Italy (777–810).